craftonautJP/imperfect-piano-performances/README.md

 # Imperfect Piano Performances

-A collection of piano performance data (WAV & MIDI) capturing the raw, unpolished journey of learning classical music.
+A collection of piano performance data (mp3 & MIDI) capturing the raw, unpolished journey of learning classical music.

 ## Overview
 This repository archives my piano practice sessions.
 Unlike typical performance libraries, this collection focuses on the **process of improvement**.
 You will find multiple recordings of the same piece, ranging from the very first struggling attempt to a more polished version.